dennisladefoged/Blog/_posts/2017-11-30-AOS8-centralized-upgrade.markdown

 [![step2](/assets/2017/11/step2_cluster_upgrade.png)](/assets/2017/11/step2_cluster_upgrade.png)

-Fourth, we need to point to the Mobility Master IP or VIP if you have two MM´s in redundancy, give the correct image version number and point to the default path ".".
+Fourth, we need to point to the Mobility Master IP or VIP if you have two MM´s in redundancy, give the correct image version number and point to the default path "."

 [![step3](/assets/2017/11/step3_cluster_upgrade.png)](/assets/2017/11/step3_cluster_upgrade.png)

 Live upgrade will execute the entire upgrade for you and download the image from the Mobility Master and not a external server or your laptop.
 So kick up your legs and enjoy :-P

+Live Upgrade will facilitate the following for you:

 * Download of software on all cluster members
 * Preload of software on all connected APs
 * Partitioning of APs
 * Roaming of clients between AP partitions so upgrading does not give service interruption for clients

+I hope this post has been of use to you, please leave a comment and share it.